nerolation/eth-7883-analysis/eip7883_comprehensive_analysis.md

-# EIP-7883 ModExp Comprehensive Analysis Report (Updated)
+# EIP-7883 ModExp Comprehensive Analysis Report

 *Generated on 2025-07-21 13:34:56*

 ## Executive Summary

-This report provides an in-depth analysis of EIP-7883's impact on ModExp operations based on 304,301 historical Ethereum mainnet calls using the updated pricing formula from the latest EIP-7883 specification.
+This report provides an in-depth analysis of EIP-7883's impact on ModExp operations based on 304,301 historical Ethereum mainnet calls using the pricing formula from the latest EIP-7883 specification.

 ### Key Metrics